 The Wilmington station, the last railroad station that Furness designed, presents a compact, Romanesque face to the world.
 About 160 by 200 feet in footprint, the main floor, slightly above street level, provides entrances onto the concourse with its ticketing, baggage office, restrooms, and news and coffee stands.
 The second floor is divided by the tracks into two virtually separate buildings.
 The larger south building contains offices and connects at the second floor to the old PRR office building by its side.
 The north structure, beside Front Street, contains a small waiting room and the clock tower at the corner of Front and French Streets.
 Both parts are steel-framed with walls of brick, brownstone, and terra cotta.

-The Wilmington station was added to the National Register of Historic Places on July 6, 1976, recognizing its cultural value.
+The Wilmington station was added to the National Register of Historic Places on July 6, 1976, in recognition of its cultural value.
 The Wilmington station was in great need of repair, and Amtrak completed a year-long $10.4 million renovation in 1983.
 The waiting room was moved down to the main floor and many long-vanished details, such as the glass-and-metal canopy surrounding the entrances, were reproduced and installed.
-This restoration coincided with the revitalization of the Christina River waterfront, which included significant private and public investment such as the restoration of the Pennsylvania Building and the B&O station, both of which are occupied by financial services company ING.
+This restoration coincided with the revitalization of the Christina River waterfront, which included significant private and public investment such as the restoration of the Pennsylvania Building and the B&O station for commercial purposes.